realm/realm-js/packages/realm-react/README.md

 ## Setting Things Up
 ### createRealmContext

-To get started with `@realm/react`, one must create a context object with `createRealmContext`.
-The context object will contain a Realm Context Provider, which will have an open Realm as its context, and a set of hooks that access the Realm context.
+To get started with `@realm/react`, one must create a Context object with `createRealmContext`.
+The Context object will contain a Realm Context Provider, which will have an open Realm as its context, and a set of hooks that access the Realm Context.
 The configuration for the Realm context can be give to `createRealmContext` or be set directly on the Realm Context Provider props.
 A Realm will be opened with this combined configuration when the Realm Context Provider is rendered.
 A fallback component can optionally be rendered until the Realm is opened.
 This is useful for projects using Realm Sync.
 Here is an example of how to setup Realm React with a Task model:

 ```typescript